cromachina/fanbox-bot/README.md

 The bot accesses the Fanbox API using your Fanbox session token.
 This is found in your browser cookies when accessing Fanbox.

 ## Fanbox API Restriction
-As of 2024-06-26, it seems that Fanbox has increased security for their API, possibly to stop scrapers.
-You may find that you have had to enter a captcha on Fanbox recently, and if you were using the bot before, it's now broken.
+As of 2024-06-26, it seems that Fanbox has increased security for their API, possibly to stop scrapers (by using Cloudflare).
+You may find that you have had to pass a captcha on Fanbox recently, and if you were using the bot before, it's now broken.
 Changes to the cookies the API uses seem to be tied to your IP address, so using the bot from another IP address will cause Fanbox API to return "403 Forbidden".

 If you want to run the bot on an always-online VM, you can get the correct tokens by using your VM as a proxy for your web browser like so:
 - Create an SSH tunnel to your VM server from the command line: `ssh -N -D 9090 myuser@my.server.ip.address` (replace `myuser` with your VM user name and `my.server.ip.address` with your VM's IP address).